Abiatm/Retail_Inventory/README.md

    FROM [RetailInventor].[dbo].[Products]

---QUE 6-- FETCH PRODUCTS WITH ODD PRICES
+(6)-- FETCH PRODUCTS WITH ODD PRICES
 SELECT * FROM [RetailInventor].[dbo].[Products]
   WHERE Price%2 !=0

-  --QUE7--- CREATE A VIEW TO FETCH PRODUCTS WITH SAME PRICE GREATER THAN $500 CREATE VIEW vw_sameSalaries AS
+  (7)--- CREATE A VIEW TO FETCH PRODUCTS WITH SAME PRICE GREATER THAN $500 CREATE VIEW vw_sameSalaries AS
   SELECT ProductName,Price FROM [RetailInventor].[dbo].[Products]
   WHERE Price >500

-  --QUE 8 create a procedure to update product price by 15% where the category is 'Electronics' and the suplier name is not 'SupplierA'
+  (8) create a procedure to update product price by 15% where the category is 'Electronics' and the suplier name is not 'SupplierA'
 SET ANSI_NULLS ON
 GO
 SET QUOTED_IDENTIFIER ON